nya3jp/tast/docs/writing_tests.md

 The above document describes how to define new dependencies.

+Also, there is an API Features which allows tests to get information regarding DUT features.
+However, it is purely used for informational purpose only.
+Do not use it to alter test behavior.
+Use it for only for informational purpose.
+Use [parameterized tests] for tests to have different behavior for different DUT features.

 If a test depends on the DUT being in a specific configurable state (e.g. tablet mode), it should put it into that state.
 For example, [chrome.ExtraArgs] can be passed to [chrome.New] to pass additional command-line flags (e.g.